Can You Have Both a 401(k) and Roth IRA?

 If you qualify for both of these accounts, it makes sense to contribute to both if you can afford it and want to make total annual contributions that exceed the individual 401(k) and Roth IRA contribution limits.
 Both accounts offer unique financial incentives that when combined, allow you to make the most of your retirement savings.

 As 401(k) plans are tax-deferred accounts that you pay into with pre-tax dollars, you can deduct the contribution from your taxable income and, in effect, lower your tax liability in the present.
 However, both the contribution and the earnings (growth) on those contributions are subject to taxes upon withdrawal.
-Moreover, if you withdraw before age 59.5, the withdrawal will be subject to an early withdrawal penalty of 10% of the withdrawal.
+Moreover, if you withdraw before age 59.5, the withdrawal (with certain exceptions) will be subject to an early withdrawal penalty of 10% of the withdrawal.

 In contrast, with Roth IRAs, you do not have to pay any taxes on either the contributions or the earnings at withdrawal as long as you've had an account open for five years and wait until age 59.5 to take out the earnings.
 Your original Roth IRA contributions (but not the earnings) can also be withdrawn tax-free any time before you reach retirement.

 That makes the Roth IRA a way to save for other goals, such as buying a house or paying for graduate school or a child's college education.
 Some people even use Roth IRAs as emergency savings accounts.

 Another important benefit is that with a Roth IRA, there are no distributions required until after the owner's death; 401(k) investors must start taking distributions from those accounts beginning at age 70.5.
 If you turn 70.5 on or after Jan.
 1, 2020, you don't have to start taking RMDs until age 72.

 If you have a 401(k) and a Roth IRA, invest at least the minimum amount in your 401(k) needed to qualify for your employer's matching program, if one is offered.